 Since approximately 60% of the population has medium or “normal” arches, this is definitely the most common arch type.
 What do we mean by “normal”?
 According to the Wet Test, a medium arch correlates to the medium part of your foot being just about halfway filled in.
 Your footprint will also include a noticeable curve along the arch, and a well-defined heel and “forefoot” area.

 Some say high arches indicate healthy arch height, while others point out that high arches can be problematic in that they don’t offer much in the way of impact absorption.
-For people with high arches, supportive shoes need extra cushioning to keep them feeling comfortable.
-And, when shopping for spring and summer staples, women’s sandals with high arch support are a must!
+For people with high arches, supportive shoes need extra arch support and cushioning to keep them feeling comfortable as the added support will help distribute the weight of your body more equally throughout your foot.
+Therefore, when shopping for spring and summer essentials, women’s sandals featuring high arch support are a must!

 Like we mentioned above, a very small percentage of people have EXTRA high arches.
 If this is you, you’ll want to be even more cautious when it comes to selecting shoes with the right arch support, in order to avoid foot pain and injuries.
 Shoes with proper “cushioning” are the best option for those with high or extra high arches.

 How to tell if you’ve got the dreaded flat foot?
 If, on the Wet Test, your entire footprint or almost your entire footprint shows, without very much of an inward curve showing in the center of your foot, fallen arches it is.

 Low or “fallen” arches, more commonly known as flat feet, can be the source of a whole lot of pain and suffering if not treated properly.
 Unfortunately, heel pain, arch pain, and plantar fasciitis are common ailments if you’ve got fallen arches.
 They can also cause pronation which happens when your foot rolls inward while walking or running.